-We invite you to join us at our 2015 summer retreat with Caverly Morgan from July 25-29 in the redwoods near Santa Cruz, CA.
+We invite you to join us at our 2016 summer retreat with Caverly Morgan from July 26-31 in the redwoods near Santa Cruz, CA. We’re excited to announce that this year’s retreat has been extended by an additional day!

 No experience required.
 All are welcome.